rielm/design-resources/sketch-workflow.md

 I group my layers and rename the group with its composition name.
 Read [Design style guide](https://github.com/rielm/design-resources/blob/master/design-style-guide.md) to know more about my design style guide.

-### Initial run to Final run
+### Initial run (UI inventory) to Final run

-Once I've laid out all my symbols, texts, and pages, I now create the final sketch document.
+Once I've laid out all my symbols, texts, and all UI inventory, I now create the final sketch document.
 I only get the symbols and styles which I have used in my initial run of designs and move it in my final run.

 ### Design polish